agraef/koala-launchpad/README.md

 ## Setup

-Probably the most difficult part up front is to get all the required MIDI connections right.
 By default, the patches assume a setup which is compatible with the koala-sampler patch from the apcmini package.
 A picture is worth a thousand words, so here is how your MIDI connections should look like:

 ![conn](pic/conn.svg)

 The numbers 1, 2, 3 in the figure refer to Pd's MIDI input and output port numbers.
 Thus the full setup requires that you have configured Pd to use (at least) 3 MIDI input and output ports.
 However, you can make do with 2 MIDI I/O ports if you don't need to wire up the Launch Control XL.
-Also note that you'll have to use some [IAC devices](https://support.apple.com/guide/audio-midi-setup/ams1013/mac) on the Mac or MIDI loopbacks on Windows (via Tobias Erichsen's [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)), as well as a patchbay program like [MidiPipe](http://www.subtlesoft.square7.net/MidiPipe.html) on Mac or [MIDI-OX](http://www.midiox.com/) on Windows, to get both Launchpad ports hooked up to the same Pd port.
+Also note that you'll need to use some [IAC devices](https://support.apple.com/guide/audio-midi-setup/ams1013/mac) on the Mac or MIDI loopbacks on Windows (via Tobias Erichsen's [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)), as well as a patchbay program like [MidiPipe](http://www.subtlesoft.square7.net/MidiPipe.html) on Mac or [MIDI-OX](http://www.midiox.com/) on Windows, to get both Launchpad ports hooked up to the same Pd port.
 But you can change this around if needed (see the "Tips and Tricks" section below).

 ### Koala MIDI connection

-Of course, if you want these patches to actually do anything useful, you'll also have to set up a connection between Pd and Koala's MIDI input port.
+Probably the most difficult part is to connect Pd with Koala.
 The details are somewhat intricate and depend on the way that you run Koala and how it's connected to your host system.
 Please check the [koala-sampler.md](https://github.com/agraef/apcmini/blob/main/koala-sampler.md) file for more elaborate instructions.
 Basically, you need to set up a MIDI port on your host system which connects to Koala via USB, Bluetooth, RTP, or a local MIDI loopback and then connect Pd's second MIDI output to that port.
 On Linux, it is even possible to run the [Linux version of Koala](https://www.elf-audio.com/koala/linux.php) on the host system and hook it up to Pd locally; we sketch out how to do this in the "Tips and Tricks" section below.

 ### Koala MIDI mapping